 What Are Dental Crowns?

 Crowns are a type of dental restoration that fully encompasses the tooth, starting at the gums.
-A crown can be needed for a variety of reasons.
+A temporary crown or a permanent crown can be needed for a variety of reasons.
 Once the crown procedure is completed, in most cases, the tooth will be stronger and look better.
 The dental crown can also improve the function and health of the tooth.
 Crowns can be made from a number of materials, including yellow gold, white gold, zirconia, zirconia with porcelain overlay, metal with porcelain overlay, and 100% porcelain.